As promised, I’m back with all of the progress and answers to questions about our hallway bathroom’s painted sink and countertop.

 Some of y’all saw my sneak peek I shared a couple of weeks ago on my Instagram Stories about the beginning stages of the process.
-And the response was a mix of excitement, denial, and downright skepticism.
+And the response was a mix of excitement, denial, and downright skepticism about how this icky before situation turned into THIS with only paint.

-But I can tell ya… I’m amaaaaaazed, you guys!
-We have a painted bathroom sink, and it looks a gajillion times better than the 80s beige cultured marble we had before.
+I tell ya… I’m amaaaaaazed, you guys!
+We have a painted bathroom sink countertop, and it looks a gajillion times better than the 80s beige cultured marble we had before.

 Yeah, remember that snazziness?